 It may seem a bit tricky, comparing to good-old-way method, when you include libs from CDNs and add some custom JSs & CSSs to doc's head.
 But, I promise, you'll fall in love with webpack-way when you get used to it ^-)

-Before triggering Mix, you must first ensure that Node.js and NPM are installed on your machine.
+You must first ensure that Node.js and NPM are installed on your machine.
 Download and install version for your system.

 To install dependencies open system command line, cd to project's dir & run: